se-edu/learningresources/contents/go/Go.md

 }
 ```

 A goroutine is not its own thread; instead, goroutines are dynamically multiplexed onto threads as required to keep them running.
-This makes them lightweight, so having a large number of goroutines is feasible.
+In addition, goroutines start with [very small stacks](https://stackoverflow.com/questions/41906357/why-are-goroutines-much-cheaper-than-threads-in-other-languages) which makes them lightweight, so having a large number of goroutines is feasible.
 In practice, goroutines behave similarly to very cheap threads.

 #### Channels

 Channels are used to fulfill Go's philosophy on concurrent software: "don't communicate by sharing memory; share memory by communicating".
+In other words, Go relies on message passing between concurrently running goroutines to share information.

+Specifically, Go relies on channels to implement message passing.
 Channels are typed conduits that allows goroutines to communicate with each other by sending and receiving messages.
 Before using a channel of a specific type, we must declare and `make` it:

 ```go
 var c chan int